sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

     ###
     ```

-6. Try out the alert rules calls.
+6. Try out the /rules calls.
 The first call will return a list of all alert rules.

     ![Result of request to return alert rules](all_alert_rules.png)